EconomyLens.com

 Britain’s largest drugmaker has also been making a recent shift towards the United States, which it hopes will account for half its global revenue by 2030.
 Last year, the US accounted for 43 percent of its total revenue.
 Highlighting the increasing importance of the US market, AstraZeneca began listing its shares directly on the New York Stock Exchange in February to attract more investors.
 It will remain headquartered in the UK and keep its primary share listing in London.

 Faced with US President Donald Trump’s threats of pharmaceutical tariffs, AstraZeneca in July revealed plans to invest $50 billion by 2030 on boosting its US manufacturing and research operations.
 Trump also forged a deal with AstraZeneca for significantly lower drug prices in the United States.
 In exchange, the Trump administration agreed to a three-year delay on new tariffs.
-The pharmaceutical industry remains a key target of Trump, with drugs tariffs imposed on other countries as he demands companies switch operations to the US.
+The pharmaceutical industry remains a key target of Trump, with drug tariffs imposed on other countries as he demands companies switch operations to the US.

 © 2024 AFP